18F/before-you-ship/_pages/security/static-analysis.md

 ### Code analysis

 This is commonly referred to as "static analysis".
 Code analysis can be done by a [service](#services) (easiest), or within your existing continuous integration tool.
+Code analysis can be run locally with the following open source tools.
+These tools provide results similar (and in some cases, identical) to the hosted [services](#services) above.

 #### JavaScript